ransjnr/evote/PAYSTACK-SETUP.md

 eVote uses Paystack to process payments for both votes and tickets.
 The integration handles secure payment processing with proper transaction management and confirmation emails.

+**Note: This application uses a custom React 19-compatible Paystack integration using `@paystack/inline-js` directly instead of the `react-paystack` library for better compatibility and future-proofing.**

 ## Setup Instructions

 ### 1. Environment Configuration